XR65X95K 120Hz Google TV Smart Mini LED TV

 The unit I used for this review had good gray screen uniformity.
 The corners of the screen had some slight darkening (vignetting), and there were minimal amounts of DSE (dirty screen effect) across the entire screen which was not an issue when viewing normal content.

-Side angle viewing on the X95K was very good, especially for an LED TV.
+Side angle viewing on the X95K was very good in my opinion, especially for an LED TV.
 This performance was made possible by Sony’s X-Wide Angle technology.
-This technology performed as advertised and allowed for very wide viewing angles from the TV screen with minimal amounts of picture quality loss, namely color saturation and contrast.
-There is, however, one drawback to this technology; it causes a decrease in picture brightness.
-Nevertheless, its effect on perceived picture brightness was a non-issue with the X95K due to its high levels of peak brightness output.
+This technology performed as advertised and allowed for very wide viewing angles from the TV screen with minimal amounts of picture quality loss, namely color saturation and contrast, which are really the main drawbacks of this technology.

 Motion handling – The X95K did a good job preventing motion blur and judder with the sources I used for motion handling.
 Sporting events were produced without any motion artifacts.

 The X95K’s sound quality was decent thanks partly to Sony’s Acoustic Multi-Audio technology.
 The audio output was spacious with decent imaging and stereo separation.
-The sound was more enveloping and is optimized to the location of the images on screen thanks to the additional speakers located on the top backside of the panel.
+The sound was more enveloping and was optimized for the location of the images on screen thanks to the additional speakers located on the top backside of the panel.